95.8

 August 2005

-British Airways had taken out a massive on-air sponsorship deal with Capital, but combination of the station voices with BA's classical music was a difficult partnership.
+British Airways had taken out a massive on-air sponsorship deal with Capital, but combination of the station voices and BA's classic music was a tricky partnership.
 So when Capital decided to funk things up, the offer of taking the timeless BA theme and mashing it up to work with the Capital brand was too tempting to refuse.
-The result was a piece of modern electronica containing no samples of the original piece, but with enough hooks of the BA melody to make their message stand out.
+The result was a piece of modern electronica containing no samples of the original piece, but with enough hooks of the BA melody to make their brand stand out.

 On this demo you'll hear the clean version of the Into Break bed, the music in-use with the voice-over, and then the extended talk-over mix of the piece.